Top 14 Venture Capital Firms Investing in Mobile Startups

 Image of Lateral Frontiers - Top VCs in Mobile

-Lateral Frontiers is a New York-based venture fund that invests in early and growth-stage technology companies across Africa.
-They provide capital to businesses building foundational solutions for the African market.
+Lateral Frontiers is a New York-based venture fund that invests in early and growth-stage companies across Africa.
+They provide capital to businesses building foundational technology for the continent.

-• Investment stages: Debt, Early Stage Venture, and Late Stage Venture
+• Investment stages: Debt, Early Stage Venture, Late Stage Venture

-• Industries of focus: FinTech, Health Care, Logistics, Mobile, and CleanTech
+• Industries of focus: FinTech, Health Care, Logistics, CleanTech, Mobile

 • Founded: 2017

-• Notable portfolio companies: Carry1st, Mono, SeamlessHR, and Octavia Carbon
+• Notable investments: Carry1st, Mono, SeamlessHR, Octavia Carbon

 You can refer to their website here.